LivePersonInc/knowledge-center-archive/pages/documents/Admin & Settings/routing-logic-overview.md

 Incoming conversations are automatically assigned to skills based on:

-* The consumer’s authenticated profile - the routing engine will evaluate the consumer’s engagement attributes, extracted during the authentication process,and assign the conversation to a relevant skill.
+* The consumer’s authenticated profile - the routing engine will evaluate the consumer’s engagement attributes, extracted during the authentication process, and assign the conversation to a relevant skill.
 * The default setting - a default skill can be assigned to incoming messaging conversations when no skill is configured by their engagement attributes.
 * The agent’s state - if no agents with the conversation’s skill are online, the conversation can be routed to a fallback skill.

 LivePerson Consulting Services can configure automatic skill selection; self-service configuration will be available at a later date.
 Refer to the ‘About Skills’ article for further information.

-**Skill selection based on consumer profile**
+### **Skill selection based on consumer profile**

 As part of the authentication flow, the authentication server can provide information on the consumer’s authenticated engagement attributes (SDEs).
 Engagement attributes are layers of information about a consumer that are recorded throughout their consumer journey.
 These attributes can be used for skill selection (and will also be presented to the assigned Agent once they receive the incoming conversation); the relationship between attributes and skill can be configured by LivePerson Consulting Services.
 Read more about [engagement attributes](https://ce-sr.s3.amazonaws.com/CA/Campaigns/Engagement%20Attributes%20Overview.pdf) and [authentication](https://developers.liveperson.com/mobile-sdk-and-web-authentication-introduction.html).